Denperidge/facebook-event-aggregator/README.md

 - [requirements.txt](requirements.txt) - Python packages that have to be installed

 ## Maintaining
 This application is made to be as platform-agnostic as possible.
 However, the weak link is in the Facebook scraping.
-The parse_* functions in [step-1.py](app/step-1.py) are most likely to need changes.
+The parse_* functions in [scrape_and_parse](app/scrape_and_parse/scrape_and_parse.py) are most likely to need changes down the line.
 So if the application doesn't find any events, look there first.

 ## Installing